 Preparing for Yale University

-Knowing the acceptance rate of Yale University helps you extensively prepare, but it isn’t the only thing you should keep in mind.
-Here are other essential aspects you should be aware of when preparing for Yale:
+Knowing the acceptance rate of Yale University can help you set realistic expectations, but it is not the only factor to consider.
+Here are other essential aspects to review when preparing to apply to Yale:

 Admission Requirements